 Another important point about the RPM definition: Remote patient monitoring is sometimes confused with patient monitoring.
 While the concepts do overlap in some regards, their difference is important.

 The National Cybersecurity Center of Excellence (NCCoE), part of the National Institute of Standards and Technology, does a nice job of simplifying RPM vs. patient monitoring when it states the following: "Traditionally, patient monitoring systems have been deployed in healthcare facilities, in controlled environments.
 Remote patient monitoring (RPM), however, is different in that monitoring equipment is deployed in the patient's home.
 These new capabilities, which can involve third-party platform providers utilizing video conferencing capabilities, and leveraging cloud and internet technologies coupled with RPM devices, are used to treat numerous conditions, such as patients battling chronic illness or requiring post-operative monitoring."

-Now that you have a clear grasp of what remote patient monitoring is, it’s easy to see why the increased adoption of RPM is on the rise during this time.
-Let us guide you through a demo of how Prevounce can streamline your process for providing equipment and software that seamlessly integrates remote patient monitoring into your existing practice.
+Now that you have a stronger grasp of what remote patient monitoring is (and is not), it’s easy to understand why adoption of RPM is on the rise.
+It's a great service for patients, clinicians, and payers.
+Remote patient monitoring programs can maximize their health and financial benefits with the help of RPM software like Prevounce, the preferred technology for a growing number of organizations.
+Let us guide you through a demo of how Prevounce will help streamline the process for getting patients the RPM equipment they need and provide you with a solution that seamlessly integrates remote patient monitoring into your existing practice.

 For more information on remote patient monitoring, download this comprehensive guide.